Hot Toddy

 This post may contain affiliate links.
 Read my full disclosure policy.

 A hot toddy is a classic and warming whiskey cocktail infused with honey, lemon, and spices.
 My grandmother swore by it as a cure-all for colds, insomnia, or whatever ails you.
-But it’s also just the thing to warm yourself up on a chilly evening—especially this year since we’re all freezing our tushies off socializing outdoors.
+But it’s also just the thing to warm yourself up on a chilly evening.

-This hot toddy recipe is adapted from my favorite new cocktail book, Give Me Liberty and Give Me a Drink! by C. Jarrett Dieterle.
-Full disclosure: Jarrett is my literary agent’s husband, but he is also a talented mixologist as well as a leading national alcohol policy expert.
-As such, his book is not merely a collection of delicious cocktail recipes but also a rundown of the wildly outdated and wacky liquor laws still on the books today in America.
-(Did you know that in Utah, cocktails must be mixed behind a barrier called the “Zion curtain” that separates the patrons of the bar from the bartender and blocks the view of drinks being mixed and poured?)
-If you’re looking for a fun gift for the cocktail lovers in your life, this book would be a great option, especially paired with a bottle of booze.
+This hot toddy recipe is adapted from one of my favorite cocktail books, Give Me Liberty and Give Me a Drink! by C. Jarrett Dieterle.
+More than just a collection of delicious cocktail recipes, this book is also a look at the wacky and outdated liquor laws still in place across America.
+(Did you know that in Utah, cocktails must be mixed behind a “Zion curtain” that separates the bartender from the patrons and hides the mixing process?)
+If you’re looking for a fun gift for the cocktail lovers in your life, this book is a great choice—especially paired with a bottle of booze.

 How To Make a Hot Toddy

-To make a hot toddy, you’ll need bourbon (which is a type of whiskey), honey, lemons, cinnamon sticks, star anise pods, and whole cloves.
-Simply combine the bourbon, lemon juice, and honey in a mug and add boiling water (use more or less water depending on how strong you’d like your hot toddy to be).
-Stir until the honey is dissolved and the ingredients are well combined, 10 to 15 seconds.
+Simply combine the bourbon, lemon juice, and honey in a mug and add boiling water.
+Stir until the honey is dissolved and the ingredients are combined.
 Garnish with the cinnamon stick, cloves, and star anise pod.
-Sip, warm up, and enjoy.
+Sip, warm up, and enjoy!

 You May Also Like